 Home Sweet Delano

 Landscape Structures moved to the industrial park in Delano in 1981.
-Our first building was expanded twice during that first decade, and now more than 40 years later, our campus is made up of six buildings and more than 350 employees.
+Our first building was expanded twice during that first decade, and now nearly 50 years later, our campus is made up of six buildings and more than 350 employees.
 We're the largest private employer in Wright County, and our close proximity to Minneapolis--we're just 25 miles west of downtown--offers us access to great talent while providing enough space for our continued growth.

 Playground products shown in video may not be appropriate for every age group.
 Playsystems shown in video are for demonstration purposes only.
 Product configurations may vary.